Tanja888/pands-project/README.md

 ## pands-project
 ## Analysis of Fisher's Iris data set using Python
-For the purpose of this project we used the multivariate Iris flower data set commonly used in statistical analysis and machine learning, also described as ["Hello World for data science"][1].
+For the purpose of this project we used the multivariate Iris flower data set commonly used in statistical analysis and machine learning, also described as "Hello World for data science"[¹][1].

 This data set was first collected by botanist E. Anderson and used for linear discriminant analysis of three species of the flower by biologist and statistician [R.A.
 Fisher in 1936.][2]
 Data set was taken from [UCI Machine Learning Repository.][3]

-*Iris setosa is linearly seperable from Iris virginica and Iris versicolor.[4] *summary
+*Iris setosa is linearly seperable from Iris virginica and Iris versicolor.
+*summary

 ## Data